Sssashko/Docker-Installation/README.md

-# How To Install Docker On Ubuntu And Windows
+# How To Install Docker On Ubuntu

 ## System Requirements
 - **OS**: Linux (Ubuntu 20.04+), Windows 10/11, macOS 10.15+